-An alto in the Princeton University Glee Club and Early Music Princeton, I am also a Resident Graduate Student at Forbes College, a Graduate Writing Center Fellow, and a member of the Student Friends of the Princeton University Library.
+An alto in the Princeton University Glee Club and Early Music Princeton, I have also been a Resident Graduate Student at Forbes College, a Graduate Writing Center Fellow, and a member of the Student Friends of the Princeton University Library.

 Recognition & Awards